aws-powertools/powertools-lambda-python/docs/core/tracer.md

 Use **`capture_error=False`** parameter in both `capture_lambda_handler` and `capture_method` decorators to instruct Tracer **not** to serialize exceptions as metadata.

-???+ info "Info: Commonly useful in one scenario"
-     You might **return sensitive** information from exceptions, stack traces you might not control
+!!! info "Info: Useful when returning sensitive information in exceptions/stack traces you don't control"

 === "sensitive_data_exception.py"